Broker RankingsUpdated April 22, 2026· 18 min readPDT Rule Removed

 Is thinkorswim really free?

 Yes. thinkorswim is included at no extra cost with any Charles Schwab brokerage account.
 There are no monthly platform fees, no data fees for standard Level 2, and no minimum balance.
 You only pay the standard $0.65/contract for options.
+Schwab also offers a referral bonus for new account openings through eligible referral links.

 Which broker has the best margin rates for day traders?